Trump: U.S., Mexico Reach Deal To Avoid New Tariffs

 As part of the deal, Mexican officials "agreed to take strong measures to stem the tide of Migration," Trump tweeted.

+Mexican President Andres Manuel Lopez Obrador also praised the deal, thanking "all Mexicans who made it possible to avoid the imposition of tariffs on Mexico products exported to the United States."
+He called for celebrations in Mexico on Saturday.

-Under a joint agreement released by State Department officials, Mexico will assist the United States in curbing migration across the border by deploying its national guard troops through the country, especially at the border.
+Under a joint agreement released by State Department officials, Mexico will assist the United States in curbing migration across the border by deploying its national guard troops through the country, especially its southern border.
 The agreement also says Mexican authorities will work to dismantle human smuggling operations.

+Mexico agrees to accept more migrants seeking asylum in the United States, according to the deal.

-For its part, the U.S. promises that asylum applicants will be "rapidly returned" to Mexico as they await the result of their claims.
+For its part, the U.S. promises that those asylum applicants will be "rapidly returned" to Mexico as they await the result of their claims.
 Mexico agrees to accept them and offer jobs, health care and education.

+"The United States looks forward to working alongside Mexico to fulfill these commitments so that we can stem the tide of illegal migration across our southern border and to make our border strong and secure," said Secretary of State Mike Pompeo.

+Mexico's ambassador to the U.S., Martha Bárcena, tweeted, "Cooperation for the development and prosperity of southern Mexico and Central America will be strengthened."
+The joint statement said the countries recognize the importance of economic development in southern Mexico and Central America.

 Trump announced on May 30 that he would impose a 5% tariff on all goods imported from Mexico beginning June 10, if Mexico did not take action to stop the flow of migrants from Central America into the U.S. After that, he said the tariffs would go up an additional 5% each month until reaching 25% in October, unless the administration were satisfied with the Mexican government's efforts on immigration.